julion-m/Codewars/README.md

 * ReturnNegative return the negative of every number
 * Square checks if the given number is the square of another int
 * RockPaperScissors just like the game
+* RemoveChars removes the first and the last char of a String